Cleveland Guardians vs New York Yankees Same Game Parlay Picks With $1000 MLB Betting Promo Code

 - Get $1000 in Free Bets to use on our Guardians-Yankees SGP betting picks

-Cleveland Guardians vs New York Yankees SGP Parlay Pick 1: Gerrit Cole +6 strikeouts -260 @ Betonline
+Cleveland Guardians vs New York Yankees SGP Parlay Pick 1: Cleveland Guardians over 6.5 runs +100 @ Betonline

-Cole is striking out 11.53 hitters per nine and while Cleveland does have the lowest strikeout rate vs righties in baseball, Cole whiffed 15 Guardians over 12.1 innings of work this season.
-Cleveland’s hitters have 28 K’s over 77 career at bats vs the veteran hurler, and six punch outs or more is a real possibility tonight.

-Cleveland Guardians vs New York Yankees SGP Parlay Pick 2: Cal Quantrill +3 strikeouts -180 @ Betonline

-Quantrill has whiffed four or more in four of his last five starts and faces a Yankees side with a 22.5% strikeout rate vs right-handed pitching.
-The Guardians righty has 10 K’s over 68 career at bats against the Yankees, and four punch outs tonight is a strong possibility.

-Cleveland Guardians vs New York Yankees SGP Parlay Pick 3: Jose Ramírez +1 RBI +200 @ Betonline
+Cleveland Guardians vs New York Yankees SGP Parlay Pick 2: Anthony Rizzo 1+ RBI +200 @ Betonline

-Ramirez is the straw that stirs the drink for Cleveland, and he’s raked against Cole, slashing .273/.370/.682/.1.052 with two bombs and five RBI over 22 career at bats.
-The Cleveland slugger has six RBI over his last five contests and is a good bet to drive in a run tonight.
+Rizzo has struggled a bit down the stretch, and maybe the two-run bomb he hit Tuesday night to seal Game 1 gets the Yankee slugger going.
+Rizzo has 21 RBI in 41 career playoff games and is 1-1 with a pair of walks vs Bieber.
+The Yankees first-baseman drove in 75 runs this season and has a good opportunity to do damage tonight.

-Cleveland Guardians vs New York Yankees SGP Parlay Same Game Parlay Pick 3: Yankees under 7.5 runs -140 @ Betonline
+Cleveland Guardians vs New York Yankees SGP Parlay Pick 3: Shane Bieber 4+ strikeouts -310 @ Betonline

-This is the playoffs and with these two hurlers, 7.5 runs is maybe one too many.
-Both pitchers have been solid down the stretch, and these two clubs have better than average bullpens.
-Should be a close, low scoring game tonight in the Bronx.
+Bieber strikes out 9.15 per nine innings and has whiffed this collection of Yankees bats 27 times over 68 at bats.
+NY has a 22.5% strikeout rate on the season and has K’d four or more in nine of his past 10 starts.
+We paid the extra juice because of the underdog props also on this card, and this one should hit by the 3rd inning.

 Cleveland Guardians vs New York Yankees Odds